Angular Integration Guide

 }

-- You should see the floating bug report button
+- Open `http://localhost:4200` — you should see the floating Report Issue button

 Troubleshooting